peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A 2 element array consisting of the quotient and remainder in that order.
+* An array of two items: the first is the result of the division as an arbitrary-precision decimal floating-point number, and the second is the remainder as an arbitrary-precision decimal floating-point number.
+The result of division is the result of the method on the two operands, and the remainder is the result of the Remainder method on the two operands.

 ### DivRemNaturalScale
-    public EDecimal[] DivRemNaturalScale​(EDecimal divisor, EContext ctx) Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
+    public EDecimal[] DivRemNaturalScale​(EDecimal divisor, EContext ctx) Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns a two-item array containing the result of the division and the remainder, in that order.
+The result of division is calculated as though by <code>DivideToIntegerNaturalScale</code>, and the remainder is calculated as though by <code>RemainderNaturalScale</code>.

 **Parameters:**